terryjyu/lendingclub-sklearn-dash/README.md

 This app was originally uploaded to Heroku.
 And it was a bad idea to use Heroku for this app.
 PythonAnywhere has much faster servers!

-Link to the Heroku app is: https://lendingdash.herokuapp.com/ (12/20/2020: this server has been downgraded and will have performance issue so if you are having issues accessing, use PythonAnywhere server below)
+Link to the Heroku app is: https://lendingdash.herokuapp.com/ (12/20/2020: this server has been downgraded and will have performance issues so if you are having issues accessing, use PythonAnywhere server below)

 However, when uploaded to PythonAnywhere, it actually has much much better performanace without the need to upgrade to a very expensive server option.